NuevoFoundation/workshops/content/espanol/python-basics/basics/variables.md

 ---
 title: "Variables"
-date: 2022-09-19T14:45:38-07:00
+date: 2023-09-13T14:45:38-07:00
 draft: false
 weight: 4
 ---

 In a previous exercise, we learned to print different statements with `print("")`.
 While it is great to print out a number or a sentence, we haven't given them a meaning.
 Variables are simply names that we can give to values such as strings, numbers, and booleans.
 Here’s how to make a variable named s in Python.
 We say s is a string that has the value `"Hello, World!"`.

+En un ejerciso anterior, aprendimos a imprimir diferentes oraciónes con `print("")`.
+Si bien es genial imprimir un número o una oración, no les hemos dado un significado.
+Las variables simplemente son nombres que podemos darle a valores como strings, números, y booleans.
+Aquí se muestra cómo crear una variable llamada `s` en Python.
+Decimos que `s` es un string que tiene el valor `"Hello, World!"`.

 ```python
 s = "Hello, World!"
 x = 88
 happy = True
 ```
-Press run.
+Presione **run**.

 ![Screenshot of what variables example looks like in replit](../../img/variables.png "image of how variables look in replit")

-Note that variables are not printed out to the console.
-Instead, the variable simply saves the string, number, or boolean into the computer’s memory.
-We can use these variables in other statements.
-For example, the following code would print `"Hello Nuevo Foundation"` to the console:
+Note que las variables no se imprimen a la consola.
+En cambio, la variable simplemente guarda el string, número, o boolean en la memoria de la computadora.
+Podemos usar estas variables en otras declaraciones.
+Por ejemplo, este código imprimaría `"Hello Nuevo Foundation"` a la consola:

 ```python
 str1 = "Hello"